Marathon (series): Plot

 Marathon Infinity, the final game in the series, contains more levels than Marathon 2, and they are larger and part of a more intricate plot.
-Significant additions to the game's world include the Jjaro ship, non-linear level progression, a high-speed machine gun which could be used underwater, and vacuum-suited human allies carrying fusion weapons.
-Lh'owon's sun is being used as a prison for an eldritch abomination, the W'rkncacnter, which was set free when the sun went nova and started to distort space-time.
+Significant additions to the game's world include the Jjaro ship, non-linear level progression, a high-speed flechette gun that could be used underwater, and vacuum-suited human allies carrying fusion weapons.
+Lh'owon's sun is being used as a prison for an eldritch abomination called the W'rkncacnter, which was set free when the sun went nova and started to distort space-time.
 The player traverses multiple timelines, attempting to find one in which the W'rkncacnter is not freed.
 In one timeline, the player is forced to destroy Durandal, and in another Durandal merges with Thoth.
 At the end of the game, an ancient Jjaro machine is activated to keep the W'rkncacnter locked in the Lh'owon sun.

 Elements of the plot and setting of Marathon are similar to The Jesus Incident (1979) by Frank Herbert and Bill Ransom.
 Both stories take place aboard colony ships orbiting Tau Ceti, where sentient computers have engaged crew and colonists in a fight for survival.
 Durandal's rampancy parallels the "rogue consciousness" from Herbert's earlier Destination: Void.